Office: Education 2125

 Office: Koegel Autism Center Front Desk

 Samantha Solomon began working at the UCSB Koegel Autism Center in May, 2015 as an undergraduate research assistant analyzing the effectiveness of a social skills training intervention for adolescents on the autism spectrum.
 Shortly after, she began her current position as Clinic Coordinator and will also continue to work as a research assistant throughout the school year.
 She will complete her bachelor's degree in Psychology with a minor in Elementary Education in June 2016.
-Samantha is currently applying to Teach for America, where she hopes to teach for 2 years before applying to graduate programs in Clinical Psychology.
-She has a strong interest in expressive therapy and its implementations in child psychology.
+Samantha will be teaching special education in Philadelphia beginning this summer through Teach for America.
+She will be working towards her M.S.Ed of Urban Education with an emphasis in Special Education from the University of Pennsylvania.